 Thank you for visiting my website.
 Here you’ll find information about my counselling practice, specialisms and the way I work.
-I’ll also be adding a regular blog, videos and resources library – it’s a work in progress!
+I’ll also be adding videos and resources library – it’s a work in progress.
 In the meantime, please read on or contact me if you’d like to arrange a brief chat or book a first session.

 Counselling in the age of Covid

 COVID-19 has taught us all a great deal, some good some not so good.
 What I’ve learned is that online counselling and coaching is a really helpful way of working for many people — and not just because it keeps everyone safe.
 It’s also convenient, environmentally-friendly and just as effective as face to face work.